1. Home

 How much is lifetime pet insurance?

-The cost of lifetime pet insurance depends on your pet.
-There's no one set price for policies.
+Each policy is different and depends on your pet.
 When you ask for a quote you'll have to give details about both you and your pet.

-Insurers use your details to calculate the risk of you making a claim on your policy.
-This risk level is used to work out the price you'll pay.
+Insurers will use your details to calculate the risk of you making a claim on your policy.
+This risk level is then used to work out the price you'll pay for your policy.

 What's the difference between annual and lifetime pet insurance?